void-linux/void-packages/Manual.md

   will be downloaded with `go get`.
 Otherwise, a distfile has to be provided.
 This option should only be used with `-git` (or similar) packages; using a versioned distfile is preferred.

+<a id="pkgs_haskell"></a>
+### Haskell packages

+We build Haskell package using `stack` from [Stackage](http://www.stackage.org/), generally the LTS versions.
+Haskell templates need to have host dependencies on `ghc` and `stack`, and set build style to `haskell-stack`.

+The following variables influence how Haskell packages are built:

+- `stackage`: The Stackage version used to build the package, e.g.
+  `lts-3.5`.
+Alternatively, you can prepare a `stack.yaml` configuration for the project and put it into `files/stack.yaml`.
+- `make_build_args`: This is passed as-is to `stack build ...`, so you can add your `--flag ...` parameters there.

 <a id="notes"></a>
 ### Notes